james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 The update process for Service Workers may sound complicated, but if you think about it this is actually the same process that normal software uses.
 Take Chrome for example: When there is an update to the browser, it will be downloaded in the background, but will not take affect until the browser is closed and reopened again.

 ### Cache Time
-When the browser refetches the Service Worker, looking for updates, it will go through the browser cache - as pretty much all requests do.
+When the browser re-fetches the Service Worker, looking for updates, it will go through the browser cache - as pretty much all requests do.
 Because of this, it is recommended keeping the cache time on your Service Worker short.
 In fact, a cache time of 0 is recommended.

 As a safety precaution, if you set the Service Worker script to cache for more than one day the browser will ignore that and set the cache to 24 hours.